observIQ/stanza/examples/k8s/gke/README.md

 # Google Kubernetes Engine Logs and Events w/ Google Cloud Logging

-Stanza can be deployed to Google Kubernetes Engine for log and event collection
+Stanza can be deployed to Google Kubernetes Engine for log and event collection.
+Container logs are gathered from each Kubernetes Node's filesystem.
+Events are collected from the Kubernetes API Server.

 ## Architecture